The work I like

 - Strands, Inc. (VP Growth, Board director, founding team).
 San Francisco, US.
 Team of 120. $55M raised.
 Acquired.
 We started in 2004 by logging people’s online music listening behaviour, and built an agnostic personalization engine on top of incoming user data.
 In 2007, we pivoted to logging people’s credit card payments and bank data, and built an enduring business.
 Our patents were acquired by Apple in 2012, and the company was fully acquired by CRIF in March 2020.
 You can read more about Strands in this link here 👉🏽

 - Saktec Robotics.
 (Co-founder & CEO).
 Barcelona.
 Team of 9.
 Acquired.
 At Saktec Robotics, we used software to design and build robotic welding cells.
-We were a services company with components developed in-house, which had a relevant impact on margin.
+We were a services company with components developed in-house.
 Our clients were the engineering firms that build car manufacturing plants.
 I made sure we had a great team with the right tools and processes, and (ii) great clients.
 You can watch a video of one of our designs or read further details about what we built at Saktec Robotics, here.

 My Patent Portfolio

 I’ve been involved in IP protection since 2004 in the fields of taste capturing, personalization and ecommerce.
 In the last 8 years, the focus of my 6 US patents has been to protect innovations generated from the information contained inside an image.
 Systems and methods to: